NufanNoushad/i-count-docker-app/README.md

-Here is a **clean, concise, professional, portfolio-ready README** with an organised screenshots section already formatted and ready to paste directly into GitHub.

----

 # 🚀 Visitor Counter App — Flask + Redis + Docker Compose

 A fully containerised web application that tracks visitor counts using a Flask backend and a Redis datastore.